Sung Wong Toi

 Sung Wong Toi is an important historic relic in Ma Tau Chung, Kowloon, Hong Kong.
 While its remaining portion is now located in the Sung Wong Toi Garden (宋皇台花園) at the junction of Ma Tau Chung Road and Sung Wong Toi Road, it was originally a 45-metre-tall boulder standing on the top of Sacred Hill (聖山) in Ma Tau Chung above Kowloon Bay.

 Etymology

-The name Sung Wong Toi literally means Terrace of the Sung kings.
+The name Sung Wong Toi literally means "Song king terrace", or "Terrace of the kings of the Song dynasty".
 The stone is believed to have been a memorial to the last two boy emperors of the Southern Song dynasty, Zhao Shi and Zhao Bing, who temporarily lived in Hong Kong from 1277 to 1279.

 In historical maps and documents, Sung Wong Toi is also known as Hill of the King of the Sung and Song Wong Toi in some occasions.

 History

 Song dynasty

 According to historical records, when the child emperors Zhao Shi and Zhao Bing of the Song dynasty were fleeing south when the Song Empire was gradually being conquered by the Yuan dynasty in the late 13th century, they took refuge at the Sacred Hill along the seashore.
 Zhao Shi died of illness in Hong Kong, while Zhao Bing died when the Song loyalist Lu Xiufu put him on his shoulders and jumped off a cliff following the defeat of Song by the Yuan at the naval Battle of Yamen.